-The Usual and Prevailing Fee Limits can also be impacted by number of services or procedures you receive during one medical treatment.
-Under the Plan, when the claims processor reviews a claim for usual and prevailing fees, it looks at all of the services and procedures billed.
+The Plan's reimbursement for out-of-Network services can also be impacted by number of services or procedures you receive during one medical treatment.
+Under the Plan, when the claims processor reviews a claim for out-of-Network services, it looks at all of the services and procedures billed.
 Related services and procedures performed at the same time can often be included in a single, more comprehensive procedure code.
-Coding individual services and procedures by Providers (called "coding fragmentation" or "unbundling") usually results in higher Physician charges than if coded and billed on a more appropriate combined basis.
+Coding individual services and procedures by providers (called "coding fragmentation" or "unbundling") usually results in higher Physician charges than if coded and billed on a more appropriate combined basis.
 In such cases, the Plan will pay for the services as a group under a comprehensive procedure code, not individually.